Aakash10867/SUPERFORECASTER/README.md

 ### The gates and the ranking

-Two gates, applied to every proposal individually.
-Fail either and it is out, however interesting it is:
+Three gates, applied to every proposal individually.
+Fail any and it is out, however interesting it is:

 - **Resolvable** — a specific story will run, in a named paper, when this resolves
 - **Not inherently random** — careful thought could actually beat a coin flip
+- **It matters** — name at least two specific things, *outside the question's own subject*, that would be different depending on the answer

+The third gate was added after the first live run produced a perfectly forecastable question about whether a single building's construction would be halted.
+It was uncertain, cleanly resolvable, and worthless — nothing outside that building turned on the answer.
+A question can pass every other test and still be pointless.

 Then survivors are ranked on **one** thing: